lipsa-dash/Swimlane/README.md

           spec: "cypress/integration/FunctionalTests/userLogin.spec.js"
           ```

 Each "cypress/run" is run in parallel.
-Simply specify in "spec" what folders to run for that module
+Simply specify in "spec" what folders to run for that module.